VForWaTer/hydrobox/docs/examples/signal.rst

     Keep in mind that two very strong assumptions are underlying this method.
     It does change the signal dramatically.
-Ensuring that the sensor noise assumption is correct, is completely up to you.
+Ensuring that the sensor noise assumption is correct is completely up to you.